Living a minimalist lifestyle is nothing new. It’s just common sense. Why burden yourself with more than you need?

 Minimalism is all about living with less.
 This includes fewer financial burdens such as debt and unnecessary expenses.

 The interest in Minimalism and The Minimalist Lifestyle has been on the rise for many years.
 The Minimalist Lifestyle is not a radical lifestyle.
 Before I answer the question “what is a minimalist lifestyle?” let’s look at what it is not.

 The Minimalist Lifestyle is not about living with only 10, 50, or even 100 things.
 If a person chooses to do so that is fine but not required.

 The Minimalist Lifestyle is not about not owning a car, television, or any of the great things that make life more pleasurable and comfortable.

 The Minimalist Lifestyle is not about living in exotic places and traveling the world living out of a backpack.
 For me, that would be nice but not required.
 LOL

 The Minimalist Lifestyle is not about being frugal but in almost all cases living a Minimalist Lifestyle will save money.

-Living a minimalist lifestyle does not mean your home has to bear with no furniture or all of your furniture has to be white and boring.
+Adopting the minimalist lifestyle does not mean your home has to bear with no furniture or all of your furniture has to be white and boring.